MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-vnet-vnet-resource-manager-portal.md

 ## <a name="why"></a>Why create a VNet-to-VNet connection?

-You may want to connect virtual networks for the following reasons:
+You may want to connect virtual networks using a VNet-to-VNet connection for the following reasons:

 * **Cross region geo-redundancy and geo-presence**